MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 ### What happens if the developer environment creation fails?

-If some reason, the creation of the developer environment fails, makers are automatically routed to the default environment.
+If for some reason, the creation of the developer environment fails, makers are automatically routed to the default environment.

 ### What data loss prevention (DLP) policies are applied for the developer environment?

-During the public preview, no specific DLP policies are assigned to the developer environment.
+During the preview, no specific DLP policies are assigned to the developer environment.
 Accordingly, the developer environment inherits existing, tenant-level DLP policies.

 ### What are the preconfigured Managed Environment settings for the newly created developer environments?